GRCHive/grchive/README.dev.md

 ### Gitea

 - `GITEA_SECRET_KEY`: The secret key to use for the Gitea installation.
-- `GITEA_TOKEN`: The Vault path at which to store the Gitea token.
+- `GITEA_TOKEN`: The Vault path at which to store the Gitea API token.
 - `GITEA_HOST`: The hostname/IP at which the Gitea instance is accessible.
 - `GITEA_PORT`: The port at which the Gitea instance is accessible.
 - `GITEA_PROTOCOL`: The protocol (http/https) with which to connect to Gitea.

+### Drone

+- `DRONE_GITEA_CLIENT_SECRET_VAULT`: The Vault secret path where we store the Gitea OAuth client id and secret.
+- `DRONE_DATABASE`: The database to use for Drone CI persistence.
+- `DRONE_DATABASE_SECRET`: An encryption key to use to encrypt Drone secrets.
+This must be 32 bytes long.
+- `DRONE_RPC_SECRET`: A shared secret between the Drone server and Drone runners.
+- `DRONE_SERVER_PROTO`: Protocol to use to access the Drone server (http/https).
+- `DRONE_SERVER_HOST`: Host at which to access the Drone server (do not include the port number).
+- `DRONE_SERVER_PORT`: Port at which to listen to Drone HTTP requests.
+- `DRONE_TOKEN`: The token with which to access the Drone API.

 ## Setup Dependencies